|

 Police Constables; Anarchists; Cabman; (Mr

-Burrows; Mrs Burrows; Chaplain Smithson; Socialist
+Burrows; Mrs Burrows; Chaplain Smithson;

-Student; Nihilist Go-Between; Swedish Professor;
+Socialist Student; Nihilist Go-Between; Swedish

-Russian Professor; American Professor)
+Professor; Russian Professor; American

 Date: Late 1894